Vector dark energy and high-z massive clusters: The Data

-The mass of each halo is then computed via the equation $M(r) = \Delta \rho_{c} 4 \pi r^{3} / 3$ where we applied $\Delta=200$ as the overdensity threshold.
-Using this relation, particular care has to be taken when considering the definition of the critical density $\rho_{c} = 3 H^2/8 \pi G$ because it involves the Hubble parameter, that differs substantially at all redshifts in the two models.
-This means that, identifying the halo masses, we have to take into account the fact that the value of $\rho_c$ changes from \LCDM$\;$to VDE.
+where we applied $\Delta=200$ as the overdensity threshold.
+Using this relation, particular care has to be taken when considering the definition of the critical density

+because it involves the Hubble parameter, that differs substantially at all redshifts in the two models.
+This means that, identifying the halo masses, we have to take into account the fact that the value of $\rho_c$ changes from \LCDM$\;$and VDE.
 This has been incorporated into and taken care of in the latest version of \texttt{AHF} where $H_{VDE}(z)$ is being read in from a precomputed table.

 We would like to mention that we checked that the objects obtained by this (virial) definition are in fact in equilibrium.
-To this extent we studied the ratio between two times kinetic over potential energy $2T/|U|$ confirming that at each redshift under investigation here this relation is equally well fulfilled for the \LCDM\ and -- more importantly -- the VDE simulations (not presented here though).
-We therefore conclude that our adopted method to define halo mass in the VDE model leads to unbiased results and yields objects in equilibrium -- as is the case for the \LCDM\ haloes.
+To this extent we studied the ratio between two times kinetic over potential energy $2T/|U|$ confirming that at each redshift under investigation here this relation is equally well fulfilled for the \LCDM\ and -- more importantly -- the VDE simulations.
+We therefore conclude that our adopted method to define halo mass in the VDE model leads to unbiased results.